teddy-ambona/financial-data-api/README.md

 - [Docker](https://docs.docker.com/get-docker/)
 - [Docker Compose CLI plugin](https://docs.docker.com/compose/install/compose-plugin/)
 - If running on windows: [Docker remote containers on WSL 2](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers)
-- Database passwords should be stored under ~/.pgpass.
-  For running the tests you will need to add this line to the file: `localhost:5432:*:postgres:postgres`

 > The API doesn't require python installed on your machine.